 Sexual and other harassment of students by employees are forms of discrimination and are prohibited by law.
 Romantic or inappropriate social relationships between students and district employees are prohibited.

 Employees who suspect a student may have experienced prohibited harassment are obligated to report their concerns to the campus principal or other appropriate district official.
-Employees should not discuss their suspicions with colleagues, parents, or students prior to reporting through proper channels.
+Any district employee who suspects or receives direct or indirect notice that a student or group of students has or may have experienced prohibited conduct based on sex, including sexual harassment, of a student shall immediately notify the district's Title IX coordinator, the ADA/Section 504 coordinator, or superintendent and take any other steps required by district policy.

 All allegations of prohibited harassment of a student by an employee or adult will be reported to the student's parents and promptly investigated.
 An employee who knows of or suspects child abuse must also report his or her knowledge or suspicion to the appropriate authorities, as required by law.